 Pygmy Killer Whale

-The Pygmy killer whale is so-called because of its similar characteristics with the killer whale.
+The Pygmy killer whale is so-called because of its similar characteristics to the killer whale.
 The skin is dark grey or black on the cape, which changes abruptly to light grey on the sides.

 They can be easily confused with Melon Headed whales because of their round bulbous heads.

-These animals, however, have very narrow lower jaws which house a set of teeth.
+These animals, however, have very narrow lower jaws that house a set of teeth.
 The baleen whales don’t do much with their teeth as they are filter feeders.
 Their primary preys are giant squids and fishes.

 Pygmy Sperm Whale

 In Hawaii, the pygmy sperm whale is less encountered than the other extant sperm whales.
-It is quite safe to say these whales are smaller versions of the sperm whales.
+It is safe to say these whales are smaller versions of sperm whales.
 They, however, have their differences.
 From the cephalic region, the head is blunt and relatively smaller.